Section 8 notice: Ground 14: anti-social behaviour

 Used when the tenant has caused problems with neighbours, visitors or anyone else; has used the property for illegal or immoral purposes and received a conviction for this; or has received a conviction for an indictable offence in or near the property.

 Ground 14a: domestic violence

 Used when the property is occupied by a couple and one member of the couple has left due to violence or threats from the other partner towards the partner who has left or a member of their family who was residing in the property.
 This ground only applies to property which is owned by a charitable housing trust or registered social landlord.

 Ground 15: poor treatment of furnishings

 Used when the furniture in the property has been treated badly by the tenant or by someone residing in the property who the tenant has not removed.

 Ground 16: tied to employment

 Used when the tenant was employed by the landlord of the property and has now left the landlord's employment.

-Ground 16 cannot be served during the fixed term period.